rodrigo-b-silva/rodrigo-b-silva/README.md

 I'm a software developer who is passionate about open source technologies, creating solutions to make life easier for people and companies.
 Some technologies I enjoy working with include Front-end, Back-end and Mobile, mainly the Javascript Ecosystem, APIs (Rest, GraphQL, Socket) and DevOps.

-I build a lot of demos on this account.
-Most of them are projects that I develop during the study of courses and individual projects.
+In this profile I have some things that I study, work on and improve daily, seeking to use the most modern technology and offering the best user experience.

 ----